-Currently, the nature center is staffed by Riverside Metropolitan Museum staff members only but we will be expanding our staff to include volunteers shortly.
-If you are interested in volunteering for the Riverside Metropolitan Museum or the nature center, please follow the directions on their volunteer opportunities page to submit your information to the museum for contacting.
-Make sure you specify you are interested in volunteering with the museum when prompted.
-After you have submitted a volunteer application, please contact Kim Cobb at KCobb@riversideca.gov to alert her of your application’s submission so that she can have your name pulled from the city’s volunteer applicant pool.
+If you are interested in volunteering for the nature center, please follow the directions on the City’s volunteer opportunities page to submit your information to the City for contacting.
+Make sure you specify you are interested in volunteering with the Department of Parks, Recreation and Community Services when prompted.
+After you have submitted a volunteer application, please contact Ebony Perkins at firstname.lastname@example.org to alert her of your application’s submission so that she can have your name pulled from the City’s volunteer applicant pool.

 If you are interested in volunteering to help maintain the park, you will be referred to the Department of Parks and Recreation.
 If you are interested in volunteering for the City of Riverside, please go to their website for more information on available departments and instructions.